gustavo-hms/peneira/README.md

 The `peneira-files` filter lists files in the current directory, recursively.
 It ignores already opened files, removing them from the candidates list.

-If you do want to have even already opened files in the candidates list, you can easily implement your own filter:
+If you do want to have already opened files in the candidates list, you can easily implement your own filter:

 ```kak